neyhartj/sequence_handling/README.md

 ### sample\_list\_generator.sh

 The `sample_list_generator.sh` script creates a list of samples using a directory tree for its searching.
 This will find **all** samples in a given directory and its subdirectories.
-Only use this if you are using all samples within a directory tree.
-Running it with no arguments will give a detailed usage message, or one can edit the script to have variables hard-coded. `sample_list_generator.sh` is designed to be run from the command line directly.
+Only use this if you are using all samples within a directory tree. `sample_list_generator.sh` is designed to be run from the command line directly.

 ## read\_counts.sh